All Episodes

 They are scared to death here of the Tea Party people because the Tea Party in the House can't be bought, not concerned about re-election, not playing the usual game.

-Why are we supposed to compromise with this?
+Somebody tell me now, why are we supposed to compromise with this?

 We're supposed to compromise with people of the same mind as William Yeomans of Politico.

-That's what we're supposed to this is the name of the game.
+This is the name of the game.

 We compromise with this so that we don't get blamed.

-Even if wonderful great things happen, we're going to get blamed as it's rewritten and described as terrible.
+We're going to get blamed as it's rewritten and described as terrible.

 We want to hold on to some of our money.

-For that we're called terrorists.
+For that, we're called terrorists.

-Because we know that tax increases are not going to fix what's wrong with the country.
+We oppose tax increases because we know that tax increases are not going to fix what's wrong with the country.

 Taking more of our money is not the solution here.